928

 Space lego model 928 - get out of my dreams, and onto my dining table.

 So, what’s it like the assembling the lego set of your dreams 40 years later?
-Well, I have to say it felt a bit like reading a book when you already know the plot.
-There’s a certain satisfaction in getting the job done, and curiosity about the detail, but my world wasn’t transformed.
-Even building 6980 (back then) was more momentous.
-Still, it’s satisfying to have the set, even if, perhaps, not having 928 was what made 928 so appealing.
+Well, I suppose there’s a certain satisfaction of getting there in the end, but also an awareness I am no longer a six year old.
+Even building 6980 (back then) felt more momentous.
+Still, it’s nice to have had the opportunity to build and own 928, even if, perhaps, not having 928 was what originally made 928 so appealing.
 Oddly, the set doesn’t feel like mine, but more like I’ve borrowed someone else’s.
-Even so, I do get some satisfaction sometimes by briefly walking around my living room with it making psshew noises.
+Even so, I can’t deny I do get some satisfaction sometimes by briefly walking around my living room with it making psshew noises.

 929

-Sally didn’t stop there.
-Still keeping an eye on the second hand sites, another set, Benny’s Spaceship from the Lego Movie, came up for sale.
+But Sally didn’t stop there.
+Still keeping an eye on the second hand sites, another set, Benny’s Spaceship from the Lego Movie, became available.
 She purchased it as a Christmas project for Gus and me.

 I found the character of Benny in the Lego Movie a little frustrating.
-I mean, it was nice he was there to represent classic Space Lego (although I feel he would have been better wearing the OG red or white spacesuit; the blue one came along several years later…).
+I mean, it was nice he was there to represent classic Space Lego (although I feel he would have been better wearing the OG red or white spacesuit; the blue one was a later addition…).
 I didn’t much like his spaceship in the movie, either.
-It was clearly intended to recall 928 (having LL929 printed on the side of its fuselage, like the original), but it lacked the clean lines of the original, and was much too busy in detail and festooned with crap.
+It was clearly intended to recall 928 (having LL929 printed on the side of its fuselage, like the original), but it lacked the clean lines of the original, and was much too busy in detail, or, to put it less charitably, festooned with crap.
 I would have preferred if Benny had just flown 928 itself.
-It wouldn’t have made any sense in the context of the story, but it would have been giving the set the due that one middle aged man felt it deserved.
+It wouldn’t have made any sense in the context of the story, but it would have been giving the set the due in the Lego canon that one middle aged man felt it deserved.

 Lego model '929'